Notice of Special Education Services

 These services and protections for “protected handicapped students” may be distinct from those applicable to exceptional or thought-to-be exceptional students.
 The school district or the parent may initiate an evaluation if they believe a student is a protected handicapped student.
 For further information on the evaluation procedures and provision of services to protected handicapped students, parent should contact the appropriate individual from the list below:

-Supervisor of Elementary Special Education and Student Services
+Director of Special Education and Student Services

 Susquehanna Township School District